|Manufacturer||Dennis Specialist Vehicles|

 Power rating of 305 hp (227 kW) @ 1900 rpm

 Torque rating of 1559 Nm @ 1200 rpm

-Supplied in completely knocked down (CKD) kits by Duple Metsec of United Kingdom of the DM5000 make.
+Supplied in completely knocked down (CKD) kits by Duple Metsec of United Kingdom.
 Assembled locally by SBS Engineering Pte Ltd.

 Orange LED matrix design

 Singapore’s Dennis Tridents are bodied with the last DM5000 body kits ever produced by Duple Metsec before being absorbed into a new company (Transbus International).
 By the time they had been assembled and registered in 2001, SBS had been re-branded as SBS Transit.
-These buses were equipped with Transit Media Electronic Destination Signages (EDS) when they entered revenue service, a rarity for buses in that era, where traditional plastic destos were preferred as a cost-saving measure (apart from a few prototypes and SBS9810X).
+These buses were equipped with Transit Media Electronic Display Signages (EDS) when they entered revenue service, a rarity for buses in that era, where traditional plastic route destination signs were preferred as a cost-saving measure (apart from a few prototypes and SBS9810X).
 It would only be until the introduction of Scania K230UBs where the widescale use of EDS displays would take off.
-Some Tridents had their original EDS units swapped with Hanover and Coolair ones.
+Some Tridents had their original EDS units swapped with Hanover and Cool-Air units.

 The Dennis Trident 3 has a licensed carrying capacity of 132 passengers, comprising 56 upper deck seating, 29 lower deck seating and 47 standing passengers.
 The upper deck was unique in having a single side-facing seat next to the staircase due to space constraints.